Atlantic City Assault Defense Lawyers

 Generally speaking, assault refers to causing or attempting to cause some level of bodily injury to another person.
 If you have been arrested on an assault charge in New Jersey, you need straight answers from an attorney you can trust.
-We are accomplished criminal defense lawyers handling both straight-forward and complex criminal assault cases in South Jersey.
-Our experienced and dedicated New Jersey criminal defense attorneys believe that our clients deserve strategic, aggressive defense when facing serious assault charges.
+We are accomplished criminal defense lawyers handling both straight-forward and complex criminal assault cases in Cape May County, Cape May Court House, Atlantic County, Atlantic City, Pleasantville, Egg Harbor Township as well as other areas of New Jersey.
+Our experienced and dedicated criminal defense attorneys believe that our clients deserve strategic, aggressive defense when facing serious assault charges.

 Simple & Aggravated Assault Charges

 In New Jersey assault can take two forms.
 The lesser charge is known as simple assault while more serious assault allegations are typically charged as aggravated assault.

 Simple assault is defined as an offense under N.J.
 Stat.
 Ann. § 2C:12-1.
 Per the text of the statute, there are at least three main archetypical simple assault scenarios.
 The first scenario is where an individual intentionally causes harm or intentionally attempts to cause serious bodily injury to another person.
 The second scenario is where the actor did not intend to bring about harm, but negligent or careless actions with a deadly weapon results in an injury.
 A deadly weapon is not limited to only traditional weapons like guns and knives.
 Rather, the object utilized is considered in context of the alleged assaulter’s actions.
 For instance, a brick is not typically considered a weapon.
 However, if one were to throw the brick at another person as a projectile or otherwise use the brick as a weapon, it is highly likely that it would be considered a deadly weapon under the circumstances.
 Finally, those who place another person in imminent fear of serious bodily harm can be charged with assault.